bkleynhans/Landsat-Buoy-Calibration/README.md

 # Landsat Buoy Calibration
 !!!!!
 DEVELOPMENT IN PROGRESS, THIS DOCUMENT IS OUTDATED !!!!!

+This branch is a variation on the original program that only calculated Top of Atmosphere Radiance using NOAA buoy data.

+This branch adds functionality to the original program by implementing both a GUI as well as additional algorithms.
+The program has also been largely rewritten to implement Object Oriented Design principles in many areas.
+Some of the original modules used (especially those in the buoycalib directory) have not been refactored due to the ad-hoc way in which they were originally implemented since it would require a rewrite of most of the original science modules.
+This option will be investigated in future versions.

+The current version of the program:

-Calculates and compares the radiance of a thermal LANDSAT scene to the "ground truth" radiance as measured by a NOAA buoy.
-Based on work in theses by Frank Padula and Monica Cook at RIT.
+1) Calculates and compares the radiance of a thermal LANDSAT scene to the "ground truth" radiance as measured by a NOAA buoy using the Single Channel process.
+Based on work in theses by Frank Padula and Monica Cook at RIT (Rochester Institute of Technology).
+2) Calculates Top of Atmosphere radiance using user-entered parameters and LANDSAT scenes using the Single Channel proces.
+Based on work in theses by Frank Padula and Monica Cook at RIT (Rochester Institute of Technology).
+3) Calculates Land Surface Temperature using user-entered parameters and LANDSAT scenes  using the Split Window process.
+Based on research currently in progress by Aaron Gerace at RIT (Rochester Institute of Technology).

 If you want to use this code, you should have a basic knowledge of python and/or basic coding.
 No warranty.
 Use it on one of the RIT CIS linux servers for best results.